Answers to frequent questions… (availability of amenities subject to change)

 Bring your own books, electronics and indoor entertainment for rainy days.
 There is a TV with a DVD/VCR in the play room (bring your own movies).

-Also to add to your ‘don’t forget list’… wiener sticks, beach chairs (hall chairs are not to be taken outside), tea towels, first aid kit and something to deter mosquitos from yourselves and possibly the bathrooms.
-There are benches around the main fire pit.
+Also to add to your ‘don’t forget list’… wiener sticks, beach chairs (hall chairs are not to be taken outside), tea towels, first aid kit and something to deter mosquitos from yourselves and the bathrooms (mosquitos can be pesky when showering).

 There is a stocked woodshed with an axe available on-site.